learn-co-curriculum/phase-1-review-strings-lab/README.md

 Note that, in the example above, one of the things we interpolated into our string is an arithmetic expression: `${90 + myNumber}`.
-We aren't limited to interpolating just variables &mdash; we can use *any expression* inside the curly braces.
+We aren't limited to interpolating just variables — we can use *any expression* inside the curly braces.

 While, for most purposes, the choice of whether to use concatenation or string